-During the reporting period 58 surveillance device warrants were issued and two applications were refused, these applications were amended and subsequently approved.
-Fifteen (15) surveillance device warrants were revoked.
+During the reporting period fifty one (51) surveillance device warrants were issued.
+Nineteen (19) surveillance device warrants were revoked.
 No retrieval warrants were issued.

 We were satisfied the NSW Crime Commission had complied with its obligations under the Act.

 All applications were made to eligible Judges.
 No applications were made to an eligible Magistrate for a warrant authorising the use of a tracking device only.